 - Elizabeth Shaw from Prometheus is initially fascinated with the possibility of encountering the alien creators of humanity.
 That all changes once she discovers the Engineers are monsters that want to wipe out humanity.

 - Dr. Newton AKA "Newt" from Pacific Rim is a self-proclaimed Kaiju fanboy.
 His torso and arms are covered in various tattoos of the monstrous creatures, and he reacts to Hannibal Chau's Kaiju organ black market with a giddy Nerdgasm.
 Naturally, he's also a leading expert on Kaiju physiology.

 - Bren Cameron of C. J. Cherryh's Foreigner series of books.
 Meant to be an envoy/translator from the human government to the native aliens, he essentially defects to the alien side.

-- Willis E. Davidge, from Barry Longyear's The Enemy Papers turns out this way, getting a thorough education in Drac culture after being stranded on a ice planet with a Drac for quite a while.
-Note that he and the Drac were fighter pilots trying to kill each other in a war between the two species. in a subsequent story set in the same 'verse, The Last Enemy, we learn he's devoted his life to teaching little dracs the way of Talman, the Drac equivalent of a holy book/history of science/scientific literature rolled into one.
+- Willis E. Davidge, from Barry Longyear's The Enemy Papers, turns out this way, getting a thorough education in Drac culture after being stranded on an ice planet with a Drac for quite a while.
+Note that he and the Drac were fighter pilots trying to kill each other in a war between the two species.
+In a subsequent story set in the same 'verse, The Last Enemy, we learn he's devoted his life to teaching little dracs the way of Talman, the Drac equivalent of a holy book/history of science/scientific literature rolled into one.